Tech & Policy

 Open Badges 3.0 wraps W3C Verifiable Credentials with an education-specific metadata layer, replacing platform-dependent verification with cryptographic signatures that let learners own and selectively disclose their credentials.

-Standards Public sectorUniversitiesEdTech platforms
+Tech & Policy Public sectorUniversitiesEdTech platforms

 What to Do After Bootcamp?
 Digital Certification Strategies That Lead to IT Jobs